blueiris13/Nine-Bar/README.md

 Delete Button: Delete button will show up after swiping left on a table row.
 Users can remove their favorite stores by tapping the delete button.

+When tapping a table row, users will lead to the detail page of the store.

 ## 5. Cafe Detail View Controller
 This is the detail page of the store.

 Photo collection view: Three photos of the store is displayed at the top.
 Users can swipe left to see the next photos.
 Call Button: Users can make a call to the store.
+(Note that this feature won't be available on a simulator.)
 Website Button: Users will lead to the store's Yelp page.
 Directions Button: Users will lead to Google Maps and can see the directions to the store.
 Favorites Button: Users can add the store to the favorite list.
 The button only provides the function to add their favorite store to the list.
 Users can remove the store from the favorite list on the Favorites List View Controller.
 Store Map View: A pin of the store is displayed.
 Users can zoom in, zoom out, and move around on the map view.

-## Steps to Build & Run
-1. Unzip the zip folder, "Nine Bar.zip"
-2. Open "Nine Bar.xcworkspace"
-3. Run the app